Classrooms and instruction

 Schedule adjustments for cleaning between classes

 Individuals can wipe/disinfect surfaces between classes.
 Employees can wipe the individual work surfaces they contact, and students can wipe the areas they contact.
-Supplies will be provided in each room.
-Custodians will disinfect common spaces outside classrooms daily such as knobs, handles, switches, rails, buttons, etc. Following positive cases, identified spaces will be disinfected prior to return of occupancy.
+Supplies may be ordered by departments.

 Any change in modality must be made by an appropriate administrator.
 Faculty who want to change a modality must consult with their Dean and Chair.